IS THAT A LOVE BITE? Ranbir Kapoor & Mahira Khan Caught Smoking Together, AFFAIR Out In The Open?

-Apparently, this is the juiciest gossip of the B-town; Ranbir Kapoor is dating Mahira Khan.
+Apparently, this is the juiciest gossip of the B-town; Ranbir Kapoor is dating Mahira Khan!
 Rumours were rife that the duo is constantly in touch with each other and something is brewing between them.

-Earlier, it was quite difficult to believe but now, their pictures of smoking together outside a New York Hotel, are going viral on the social media like a wild fire!
+Earlier, it was quite difficult to believe but now, their pictures of smoking together outside a New York Hotel, are going viral on the social media like wildfire!

 Are They Really Dating?

-They say picture says a thousand words.
+They say a picture says a thousand words.
 Well, one thing is sure that this unexpected meeting of Ranbir & Mahira has set many tongues wagging.

 Mahira Gets Slammed By Her Fans